NQvelo/breneoapp/src/api/jobs/README.md

 ni# Jobs API Service

-A comprehensive service for fetching active jobs from multiple job APIs on the internet.
+A comprehensive service for fetching active jobs from Breneo Job Aggregator API.

 ## Overview

-This service provides a unified interface to fetch job listings from various job APIs, including:
+This service provides a unified interface to fetch job listings from the Breneo Job Aggregator API, which aggregates jobs from multiple platforms including:

-- **Bing Jobs API** (via RapidAPI) - Primary source
-- **JSearch API** - Planned support
-- **Adzuna API** - Planned support
+- **Breneo** - Native platform jobs
+- **Greenhouse** - Jobs from companies using Greenhouse
+- **Lever** - Jobs from companies using Lever
+- **Spotify** - Jobs from Spotify and similar platforms

 ## Features

-- ✅ Fetch active jobs with search queries and filters
+- ✅ Fetch active jobs from Breneo Job Aggregator API
 - ✅ Fetch detailed job information by job ID
-- ✅ Support for multiple job APIs
+- ✅ Support for multiple job platforms through aggregator
 - ✅ Rate limiting to prevent API quota exhaustion
 - ✅ Automatic deduplication of job listings
+- ✅ Client-side filtering for search queries, location, remote, job types, and date posted
 - ✅ TypeScript type definitions for all job data structures

 ## Usage